 In cases of severe misconduct, the School Board may elect to immediately suspend or expel the student.
-Severe misconduct includes, but is not limited to, vulgar or sexually implicit behavior, attempting to access vulgar or sexually implicit print, images, or video, intentionally harming oneself or another, vandalism, intentional destruction of property, and/or bringing an illegal substance or item to school.
+Severe misconduct includes, but is not limited to, vulgar or sexually implicit behavior, attempting to access vulgar or sexually implicit print, images, or video, fighting, intentionally harming oneself or another individual, threatening to harm another individual, vandalism, intentional destruction of property, and/or bringing an illegal substance or item to school.